-- 1. Download ble_app_gus_c_fw.bin to a GR5515 SK Board through GProgrammer. - 2.
-Connect the serial port of the board to the PC, start GRUart, and configure the serial port on the GRUart as described in "Section 2.4 Serial Port Settings". - 3.
+- 1. Download ble_app_gus_c.bin to an SK Board through GProgrammer. - 2.
+Connect the serial port of the board to the PC, start GRUart, and configure the serial port on the GRUart. - 3.
 GRUart prints connection logs and information of CCCD enablement on the Acceptor. - 4.
 Write data to the peer board (Acceptor) through GRUart.
 The Acceptor receives the data, and GRUart prints the data. - 5.
 You can view the data of the Acceptor on GRUart.